reshad21/mn-tech-backend/readme.md

-# Bike Rental Reservation System Backend
+# Mntech digital assignment tusk

 ## Overview

-This is the backend of the Bike Rental Reservation System.
-It provides RESTful API endpoints to manage users, bikes, and bookings.
+This is the backend of the Mntech digital system.
+It provides RESTful API endpoints to manage users, purches product.
 The system supports user authentication, authorization, and transaction management, ensuring secure and reliable operations.

 ## Features

 - **User Authentication & Authorization:** Sign up, login, and role-based access control (admin and user).
-- **Bike Management:** Admins can add, update, and delete bikes from the system.
+- **Bike Management:** Admins can add, update, and delete product from the system.
-- **Booking Management:** Users can rent bikes, and the system tracks bookings, costs, and returns.
+- **Booking Management:** Users can rent product, and the system tracks bookings, costs, and returns.
 - **Error Handling:** Comprehensive error handling for all operations.
 - **Database Transactions:** Ensures consistency and rollback in case of failures during critical operations.